Last Updated on

 - Follow the right procedure to connect ball valves, gauges, relief valve, and directional control valve.

-- With ball valves open, stroke the hydraulic cylinder with the directional control valve few times to extinguish all remaining air from the cylinder – but do not ‘diesel’ the cylinder.
+- With ball valves open, stroke the hydraulic cylinder with the directional control valve a few times to extinguish all remaining air from the cylinder – but do not ‘diesel’ the cylinder.

 - Correctly position the piston rod at mid-stroke and close the ball valve.